 WhoisXML API offers a wealth of software tools to defend networks and devices against cyber attacks.
 Offerings include APIs that also assist cybersecurity specialists to be on the lookout for malicious websites and to track the online footprints of criminals.
 Email verification is an important part of WhoisXML API’s portfolio of security tools.

 Bulk Email Verification provides 1000 free email ID checks per month.
 The service is useful to verify whether the users who sign up for website newsletters, updates, or services actually have valid email addresses.
 Some features in the Bulk Email Verification tool include checking whether an email address is disposable (created via a service like Mailinator), which helps email administrators check for abuse.
 Another function checks if the domain in the email address (e.g.: gmail.com) is a valid domain.
 And then another feature verifies whether or not an email address is from a free email provider like Gmail.

 The Email Verification API checks for invalid email formats, email addresses that contain gibberish, whether an email address domain actually exists, and authenticates mail servers, among other functionality.

-As attack surfaces expand in our wired world, WhoisXML API tools help infosec professionals around the world meet the most pressing cybersecurity challenges posed to organizations and individuals.Read the other articles
+As attack surfaces expand in our wired world, WhoisXML API tools help infosec professionals around the world meet the most pressing cybersecurity challenges posed to organizations and individuals.Read other articles